18F/18f.gsa.gov/_posts/2015-03-19-18f-by-the-numbers.md

 - melody
 - kate
 - erica
-excerpt: "This week, we’re celebrating our first anniversary.
+excerpt: "Today, we’re celebrating our first anniversary.
 We wanted to take a look at some of the numbers that have helped define 18F during our first year."
-description: "This week, we’re celebrating our first anniversary.
+description: "Today, we’re celebrating our first anniversary.
 We wanted to take a look at some of the numbers that have helped define 18F during our first year."
 ---

 <p class="authors">
   by {% author melody %}, {% author kate %}, and {% author erica %}
 </p>

-This week, we’re celebrating our first anniversary.
+Today, we’re celebrating our first anniversary.
 We wanted to take a look at some of the numbers that have helped define 18F during our first year.

 ![Infographic showing 18F's first-year progress by the numbers](/assets/blog/agile-day/18fbythenumbers.png)